Aina Kusuda: Career

 Prior to entering the anime industry, Kusuda worked in a maid cafe in Akihabara called Cafe la vie en rose.
 Kusuda decided to become a voice actress after seeing a stage performance of Junko Takeuchi (the voice of Naruto Uzumaki).
 Kusuda made her debut as a voice actress as Nozomi Tojo in the media franchise Love Live!, and she separately formed the duo unit, Please&Secret, with co-star Pile, who voiced Maki Nishikino.
 In 2013, Kusuda joined the idol unit Tabikare Girls, which released its first single that November.
-In the same year, Kusuda formed a unit with Pile called “Please&Secret.”
 Kusuda released a CD on November 6, 2013, together with a new JTB Music Unit called “Tabi College Girls” (タビカレガールズ), together with Yui Watanabe, Rikako Yamaguchi, Rika Nishimori, and Mami Sumi.

 She is also as a member of a mini unit in Love Live! project series, Lily White, alongside Riho Iida (voice of Rin Hoshizora) and Suzuko Mimori (voice of Umi Sonoda).